flownative/localbeach/README.md

 - `beach setup` is automatically invoked by Homebrew when Local Beach is installed
 - the default path for MariaDB is "~/Library/Application Support/Flownative/Local Beach/MariaDB" on MacOS and
   "~/.Flownative/Local Beach/MariaDB" on other systems (see .github/workflows/localbeach.rb.tpl)
-- the default path for Nginx certificates is "~/Library/Application Support/Flownative/Local Beach/Nginx/Certificates"
-  on MacOS and "~/.Flownative/Local Beach/Nginx/Certificates" on other systems (see .github/workflows/localbeach.rb.tpl)
 - the Docker Compose configuration for the Nginx Proxy and MariaDB can be found at "/usr/local/lib/localbeach"
+- the path for Nginx certificates is "/usr/local/lib/localbeach/certificates"

 During install, Homebrew runs `beach setup` as follows:

 ```
 beach setup \
     --database-folder ~/Library/Application\ Support/Flownative/Local\ Beach/MariaDB \
-    --nginx-folder ~/Library/Application\ Support/Flownative/Local\ Beach/Nginx \
     --docker-folder /usr/local/lib/localbeach
 ```